DESTROYER

 Eyes: Dark brown

 Communists were big in the 1960s.
-The Destroyer might have had better luck had he just moved his meeting place a few hundred yards away.
-Also, removing the prominent hammer and sickle from the sub might have decreased suspicion.
+The Destroyer might have had better luck had he just moved his meeting place with the Commies a few hundred yards away.
+Also, removing the prominent hammer-and-sickle emblem from the sub might have decreased suspicion.

-This plot was, I believe, usurped from the plot of an episode of Scooby Doo...
+I believe this story was usurped from the plot of an episode of Scooby Doo...

 ...and I would have gotten away with it, if it weren't for those meddling kids!